PhraseExpress v9 Network Edition - Manual

 - Do you see the PhraseExpress icon in the lower right of the Windows task tray?
 If not, the PhraseExpress client doesn't seem to be running or it is not even installed yet.
 Please follow the PhraseExpress client installation instructions.

-- Has the file icon icon in the phrase tree view of the client main program a green-colored exclamation mark?
+- Has the file icon in the phrase tree view of the client main program a green-colored exclamation mark?
 This indicates that the client is properly connected to the PhraseExpress Server and actually everything should be fine.

 - Hover over the PhraseExpress task tray icon.
 In many cases, the yellow hint popup provides more information about the problem.